 Do you frequently experience scratches on your break cue?
-If so, then the Cuetec Meteor Breaking Cue is the perfect brand for you due to its fantastic resistance towards scratches thanks to its composite coating.
+If so, then the Cuetec Meteor Breaking Cue is the perfect brand for you due to its fantastic resistance to scratches thanks to its composite coating.

 All this is made possible as a result of the high-quality maple wood used in its construction, which guarantees an extended lifespan.
 Additionally, the steel ferrule, as well as the leather tip, provide you with a solid firmness, thereby allowing you to play hard shots confidently.

-Another feature that makes this one of the best break cues is the integration of a fiberglass coated butt, which provides you with a firm option for strengthening the breaking power.
+Another feature that makes this one of the best break cues is the integration of a fiberglass-coated butt, which provides you with a firm option for strengthening the breaking power.

 Finally, both ends of this pool cue are seal with fiber nylon inserts hence preventing moisture from entering it and subsequently affecting your performance when playing.

 - The ideal pick if you are a recreational player

 - Low vibrations thanks to the added energy effect

 - Prone to miscue

 Well, that depends on what you’re looking for in a break cue.